WiFi

 Other vendors may be added as demand and requirements emerge, taking into account feedback from users and results of more technical research.

 Each manufacturer provides different metrics for monitoring WiFi performance.
 The fields are blank or show "not returned" when the device does not provide a metric.
-Refer to this for more details.
+Refer to this grid showing which WiFi features are provided by each supported vendor for more details.